data-apis/scipy-2023-presentation/paper.rst

 All function signatures in the specification make use of `PEP 570
 <https://peps.python.org/pep-0570/>`_ positional-only arguments for arguments
 that are arrays.
-It should not matter if one library defines, for instance `def atan2(y, x): ...` and another library defines `def atan2(x1, x2): ...`.
+It should not matter if one library defines `def atan2(y, x):
+...`, for instance, and another library defines `def atan2(x1, x2): ...`.
+With
-With positional-only arguments, the only way to call the function is by passing the arguments by position, like `atan2(a, b)`.
+positional-only arguments, the function must be called by passing the arguments by position, like `atan2(a, b)`.
 The specific name given the arguments by the library becomes separate from the API.

 Additionally, most keyword arguments are keyword-only.
-For example, `ones((3, 3), int64)` is not allowed---it must be called as `ones((3, 3), dtype=int64)`.
+For example, `ones((3, 3), int64)` is not allowed—it must be called as `ones((3, 3), dtype=int64)`.
 This makes user code more readable, and future-proofs the API by allowing additional keyword arguments to be added without breaking existing function calls.